Cable Overmolding & Assembly

 During the manufacturing process, the material is molded over the cable/wires while the cable is being inserted into an insulated or non-insulated raceway or connector.

-Injection molding of thermoplastic heat-stabilized materials is less expensive compared to other methods and allows facile side in and out movements of different cables.
+Insert molding of thermoplastic heat-stabilized materials is less expensive compared to other methods and allows facile side in and out movements of different cables.
 Moreover, it helps in uniting various cables and components as well as providing lift and reliability to the end of the cables.
 This is a big advantage, as the alternative used to be a bunch of single cables, which didn't help improve the strength of the cables.

 Cable Overmolding Materials: